House October Surprise Task Force: Published report

 Representative Mervyn Dymally refused to sign the final report.
 On January 3, Dymally submitted a dissenting opinion to the final report, declaring, in relation to the report's treatment of evidence for the crucial Madrid meeting, that "just because phones ring and planes fly doesn't mean that someone is there to answer the phone or is on the plane."
 Dymally said that Representative Lee H. Hamilton had warned him that if he did not withdraw his dissent "I will have to come down hard on you."
 The following day Hamilton (in a move he later insisted was unconnected) fired the entire staff of the Africa subcommittee, which Dymally had chaired before his retirement from Congress, which had just taken effect."
 Hoping to save his former staffers' jobs, Dymally agreed to withdraw his dissent, but refused to put his name to the official report.

 Conclusions

 The final report, published on 13 January 1993, concluded "there is no credible evidence supporting any attempt by the Reagan presidential campaign—or persons associated with the campaign—to delay the release of the American hostages in Iran".
 Hamilton also added that the vast majority of the sources and material reviewed by the committee were "wholesale fabricators or were impeached by documentary evidence".
 The report also expressed the belief that several witnesses had committed perjury during their sworn statements to the committee, among them Richard Brenneke, who claimed to be a CIA agent.

-Documentary evidence
+Criticisms

-The documentary evidence collected by the Task Force was put into storage near the Rayburn House Office Building.
+In his 2024 book, Den of Spies: Reagan, Carter, and the Secret History of the Treason That Stole the White House, Craig Unger criticizes the investigation of the House October Surprise Task Force, describing what he says is "the mountain of evidence that had been discounted, ignored, or outright dismissed."